Pauli resonance states in light nuclei: how they appear and how they can be eliminated: Conclusions

-It was found that the oscillator functions with minimal value of quantum number $n$ (the number of radial oscillator quanta) dominates in resonance wave functions.
-These basis functions yields very small values of the diagonal matrix elements $\left\langle n|n\right\rangle $ of the norm kernel.
+It was found that the oscillator functions with minimal value of the quantum number $n$ (the number of radial oscillator quanta) dominates in resonance wave functions.
+These basis functions yield very small values of the diagonal matrix elements $\left\langle n|n\right\rangle $ of the norm kernel.
 It was also demonstrated that the very narrow Pauli resonance states can be detected by using a very small number of oscillator functions: from three to five functions.

-Role of Pauli super-allowed and almost-forbidden states has thoroughly studied.
-New method for eliminating the Pauli resonance states is formulated and its efficiency is demonstrated for nuclei under consideration.

-We have established that the Pauli principle predetermine appearance of the Pauli resonance states by creating almost forbidden states, however energies and widths of the Pauli resonance states are totally driven (formatted) by nucleon-nucleon forces.
+We have established that the Pauli principle predetermine appearance of the Pauli resonance states by creating almost forbidden states, however energies and widths of the Pauli resonance states are mainly formed by nucleon-nucleon forces.

 We found that the number of Pauli resonance states for the given $J^{\pi}$ state, discovered within the advanced version of the RGM, coincides with the number of the Pauli forbidden states determined in the standard version of the RGM.